rsyncOSX/RsyncUI/README.md

 ## Dependencies

-RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks, and Swift 5.
-There are though a few source code dependencies:
+RsyncUI is implemented by utilizing the SwiftUI and Combine declarative frameworks and Swift 5.
+There are a few source code dependencies:

 - execute pre and post shell scripts by utilizing John Sundell´s [ShellOut](https://github.com/JohnSundell/ShellOut)
 - utilizing John Sundell´s [Files](https://github.com/JohnSundell/Files) for reading files and catalogs
 - [ActivityIndicatorView](https://github.com/exyte/ActivityIndicatorView) - RsyncUI is using RotatingDotsIndicatorView
 - [AlertToast](https://github.com/elai950/AlertToast) - a better looking Alert for simple messages to the user

-When RsyncUI is throwing an error, it is presented as a SwiftUI Alert.

 ## Tools used